 These bees look much like bumble bees, except they are entirely black from the middle of the body to the tip of the abdomen.
 Carpenter bees will typically be seen flying around eaves or underneath decks or porches.
 Females bore circular holes into untreated wooden structures.
 Sometimes they leave little piles of sawdust underneath.
 If left untreated, these tunnels can be reused each year and made larger, which can become a hazard if steps or deck boards become weakened.

 The Asian long-horned beetle is black with white dots, and antennae that are longer than its entire body.
 It is bullet shaped and measures around 3/4 to 1/2 inches in length.
 This wood-boring beetle is relatively new in North America and predominantly attacks maple trees, but can also be found attacking poplars, elms, willows, horse chestnuts, mulberries and more.

 Powder Post Beetles

 Powder post beetles are tiny (less than 1/4 of an inch long) brown and pill-shaped with a bumpy abdomen.
 Their tiny size and elongated cylinder shape make them easy to identify.
 As their name suggests, these pests are able to reduce wood to a powder-like substance which is called "frass."
 It is actually the larvae of these insects that damage wood and they are known to attack furniture, banisters, and other hardwood items.

 If you are in need of assistance with termites or any of these other wood-destroying insects, don't hesitate to connect with the pest professionals here at Quik-Kill Pest Eliminators.
+We offer comprehensive home pest control plans in Moline, IL and throughout Central and North Central Illinois, for a complete solution against common household pests and wood-destroying insects.
 Schedule your FREE no-obligation inspection today.